Email List Building

-In this ultimate guide, I’m sharing all the steps you need to take to get started building your email list.
+In this ultimate email list building guide, I’m sharing all the steps you need to take to get started building your email list.

-To help you along the way, you’ll also want to download the companion resources list.
+To help you along the way, you’ll also want to download the email list building companion resources list.
 In this pdf, I share all my recommended tools for the steps below!

 But before we get stuck in, a word on “spamming”…

-One of the biggest hesitations people have about email marketing is that they don’t want to appear as “spammy”.
+One of the biggest hesitations people have about email list building is that they don’t want to appear as “spammy”.
 After all, we are bombarded with dozens of emails every single day – why do we want to add to that noise?

 And I agree, we don’t want to be spammy.
 We don’t want to just be sending out all of these emails with buy this or buy that.

 We want to focus on providing value first in our emails.
 Coming at it from a perspective of giving the majority of the time.
 Not just asking.

 This is what will help you to stand out from the noise.